Saigon (or Ho Chi Minh City....but we'll call it Saigon because everyone does) surprised the hell out of me.

 Perhaps it is because I went in with no expectations.
 Or less than no expectations.
 I arrived thinking I would hate it.... which, in my defense, makes complete sense.
 I spent three weeks listening to every person who'd already been there say it was awful.

-I wanted to skip it, but logistically, it would have been harder to skip Saigon than dip in for 24 hours and leave.
-So I gave Saigon one of my precious days of travel.
+I wanted to skip it, but logistically, it would have been harder to skip Saigon than dip in for 24 hours, and leave.

 No beating around the bush - Saigon is extremely polarizing and overwhelming.
 Even the locals agree.
 Whirring motorbikes, persistent vendors, inverted duck corpses (yep)?
 It's enough to make your head spin... if you haven't already spent some time in the country.